oeg-upm/ya2ro/README.md

 `ya2ro -i templates -o out -p custom_properties.yaml`

+#### Faster execution?

+Use the flag --no_somef or -ns for disabling SOMEF which is the most time consuming process.

+`ya2ro -i templates -ns`

+WARNING: Software cards will no longer work on github links.
+Therefore you will need to manually insert the software data in the yaml file.

 ### Create landing page

 ya2ro offers the option to create a landing page where all the resources produced are easilly accesible.
 Just indicate the folder where this resources are, for example: